-- Question Response 1.
+Qu estion 2019-20 Response 1.
 What is management's assessment of the risk that the financial statements may be materially misstated due to fraud and what are the principal reasons?
-There have been no specific fraud issues identified during 2019/2020.
-The Head of Audit's Annual Opinion report provides satisfactory assurance with regards to the key financial systems.
-The issue of Fraud remains integral part of the Audit Committee remit.
-The Committee members have regard to the reports laid before them by internal and external audit / regulators.
-This informs their review of the financial statements and the level to which there may be a risk of material mis statements.
+There have been no specific fraud issues identified during the year.
+The Head of Audit's Annual Opinion report provides satisfactory assurance on the key financial systems.
 2. What processes are employed to identify and respond to the risks of fraud more generally and specific risks of misstatement in the financial statements?
-The Council's Internal Audit Shared Service has a key role in the identification of and responding to the risk of fraud.
-The Annual Audit Plan is based on risk and includes an annual review of key financial systems.
-Auditors are mindful of the potential presence of fraud when undertaking audits.
-All issues of possible fraud are reported and investigated by internal audit.
-Any matters of significance are reported to the Managing Director, Head of Finance and Corporate Management Team.
-The Council has an Investigation Officer who undertakes fraud awareness training as well as potential fraud investigations.
-3. What arrangements are in place to report fraud issues and risks to the Audit Committee?
-Any concerns regarding internal controls, fraud or misappropriation are reflected in Audit recommendations and will be reflected in the level of assurance given ad the end of the audit.
-Reports are taken to the Council's Corporate Management Team and Audit Committee highlighting where there is limited assurance and identifies if this impacts on the overall system of internal control.
-Audit committee also receives reports in relation to the number of complaints received and any whistleblowing incidents reported.
-4. How has management communicated expectations of ethical governance and standards of conduct and Principles of good governance and ethical behaviour are embedded in key policy documents including Codes of Conduct for Members and Employees.
-The Internal Audit service has a Code of Ethics which all auditors have to sign to state that they have read,

-End Enquiries of management - in relation to fraud Qu estion Response behaviour to all relevant parties, and when? understood and will abide by the Code.
-An annual review of the Council's Governance Arrangements is undertaken by Internal Audit.
-5. Are you aware of any instances of actual, suspected or alleged fraud within the audited body since 1 April 2019?
+The Council's Internal Audit Shared Service plays a crucial part in both identification and responding to the risks of Fraud.
+The internal audit shared service has an annual risk based audit plan which includes key financial systems and all auditors are very mindful of the potential presence of fraud in every audit they undertake.
+All issues are reported and allegations are investigated by Internal Audit and potential weaknesses in the control environment are identified and reported.
+Any matters of significance are reported to the Managing Director, the Head of Finance and Corporate Management Team 3.
+What arrangements are in place to report fraud issues and risks to the Joint Committee?
+Any concerns regarding internal controls, fraud or misappropriation would be reported to the Joint Committee as well as the Vale of Glamorgan Audit Committee.
+4. How has management communicated expectations of ethical governance and standards of conduct and behaviour to all relevant parties, and when?
+The Council has embodied the principles of good governance and ethical behaviour in its policy documents including Codes of Conduct for both Members and Employees.
+All elected members received raining on the Code of Conduct for elected members following the local elections in May 2017 5.
+Are you aware of any instances of actual, suspected or alleged fraud within the audited body since 1 April 2019?
 No